-Bantham Beach is one of Devon’s most popular coastal spots for a reason: plenty of beach to have a spot to yourself, rock pools for kids to wade in, and views of the cliffs down the coast.
-However, the real reason to hit the beach is to try your hand at surfing - it’s particularly easy on beginners, unlike some of the other popular surfing spots.
+Bantham Beach is one of Devon’s most popular coastal spots for a number of reasons: plenty of beach to have a spot to yourself, rock pools for kids to wade in and views of the cliffs down the coast.
+However, the real reason to hit the beach here is to try your hand at surfing - it’s particularly easy on beginners too, unlike some other popular surfing spots.

-Take the scenic route from Rhissili village to get the full impact of this beach, frequently named one of the best in the UK (if not Europe).
-Towering cliffs, pristine coastline, and the remains of a 19th century Norwegian ship all mark this enchanting beach.
+Take the scenic route from Rhossili village to get the full impact of this beach, frequently named as one of the best in the UK (if not Europe).
+Towering cliffs, pristine coastline and the remains of a 19th-Century Norwegian ship all feature at this enchanting beach.
 Head out on a cloudless day to catch glimpses of the North Devon coast.

-A great choice for families with kids, Portstewart Strand boasts grassy dunes perfect for strolling, playing, and tumbling as you make your way towards the beach.
-The sunsets are fantastic even on a relatively cloudy day, and the local eats are excellent.
+A great choice for families, Portstewart Strand boasts grassy dunes perfect for strolling, playing and tumbling as you make your way towards the beach.
+The sunsets are fantastic even on a relatively cloudy day and the local eats are excellent.

 A new tourist train line has opened up in summer 2020 that has truly captured the nation's holiday mood.
-The aptly named 'Staycation Express' railway line runs through the beautiful scenery of Skipton and Appleby in Yorkshire and Cumbria, taking in such sights as the Three Peaks and the Ribblehead Viaduct.
-Each day until September 12th there are three return trips, though the service is closed on Sundays.
+The aptly named 'Staycation Express' railway line runs through the beautiful scenery of Skipton and Appleby in Yorkshire and Cumbria, taking in sights like the Three Peaks and the Ribblehead Viaduct.
 Tourist trains are a hit across Europe but not so much in the UK.
 Perhaps the Staycation Express will change all that!
 Please note that the Staycation Express didn't run throughout summer 2022, but will be welcoming tourists back on board from 2023.
 Click here find out more.

-Cornwall is a fantastic holiday destination in its own right and glamping also makes a fun staycation.
-However, if you add a beach into the equation you get perhaps one of the best staycation experiences on offer this summer.
-Lusty Glaze Beach in Newquay is a private beach and well-known as one of the most beautiful spots in the UK.
+Cornwall is a fantastic holiday destination in its own right and glamping also makes for a fun staycation.
+However, if you add a beach into the mix, you'll be getting one of the best staycation experiences on offer this summer.
+Lusty Glaze Beach in Newquay is a private beach and well known as one of the most beautiful spots in the UK.
 You can now rent a bell tent for a night to sleep right there on the beach to the sounds of the waves lapping the shore.
-There's even a restaurant right there and you can sign up for different water sports activities.
+There's even a restaurant right there and you can sign up for different watersports activities.
 Prices aren't cheap but this is a unique and incredible UK holiday experience.

 The interestingly named Dragon's Spine coast takes in almost all of the coast of Wales.
 Start off in Cardiff and follow the A470 for 186 miles up to Conwy.
 The drive is scenic enough as it takes in two of the best national parks in the UK, Snowdonia and Brecon Beacons, but we recommend taking some time and staying at least a few nights in or close to the parks to make a real holiday out of the trip.
 You could even do things the other way round and end your trip with a few nights and a city break in Cardiff.

-One for adults only, wine tasting breaks are on the rise in the UK thanks to the increasing number of vineyards and of course the rising popularity of the staycation.
+One for adults only, wine tasting breaks are on the rise in the UK thanks to the increasing number of vineyards and, of course, the rising popularity of staycations.
 The Old Walls Vineyard in South Devon is one of the best that also offers accommodation in the form of six luxury lodges that overlook the stunning vineyard.
 The location is also fantastic, right near the South Devon coast, so you can combine your trip with a visit to the many nearby sights.